sachitrafa/MongoDemo/README.md

 # MongoDemo

-MongoDemo is a Spring Boot application designed to demonstrate [brief description of the project's purpose or functionality].
-This project includes features such as [list any key features like authentication, role-based access control, encryption, etc.].
+MongoDemo is a Spring Boot application designed to demonstrate the migrated functionality of the legacy system.
+This project includes features such as role based authentication, Global Exception Handling etc.

 ## System Requirements

 To run this project, ensure you have the following installed:

 - **Java:** Version 21
-- **Gradle:** [Specify the version if needed, or mention the wrapper]
+- **Gradle:**
 - **MongoDB:** Version 7.0.2
 - **Mongosh:** Version 2.2.3